TheRealFayz/TotemNesia/README.md

 2. Drag the message window to your preferred location
 3. Type `/tn lock` to lock it in place
 4. The frame will remember its position

+### Positioning the Frame
+- When **unlocked**: The frame has 100% opacity and can be dragged anywhere on screen
+- When **locked**: The frame has 25% transparency and is clickable to cast Totemic Recall
+- The lock state is preserved between sessions

+### Audio Notifications
+- By default, audio notifications are enabled
+- Use `/tn mute` to disable the sound
+- Use `/tn unmute` to re-enable and hear a test sound
+- Audio state is preserved between sessions

+### Custom Audio
+To use your own custom sound file:
+1. Place your MP3 file in `TotemNesia\Sounds\notification.mp3`
+2. **Important**: You must completely exit WoW and restart for custom sounds to be recognized
+3. WoW caches available sound files at startup, so `/reload` is not sufficient

 ### Debug Mode
 Enable debug mode with `/tn debug` to see detailed information about: